 The Falcon is the national bird of Abu Dhabi and a big part of its ancient traditions and history.
 In the Middle East and UAE, many people still keep falcons for sport and hunting purposes, and they are often seen as a symbol of wealth.
 Since falcons aren’t your average domestic pet, they do need special care beyond your ordinary vet when they get sick.
 The Abu Dhabi Falcon Hospital is the largest one in the world and you can actually visit it to see these majestic birds up close.

-- When I visited, there were two tours available – 10am and 2pm.
+- Timings: There are two tours available – 10am and 2pm.

-- Make sure you make an online booking first because they’ll turn you away if you don’t have one.
+- How to book: Make an online booking first because they’ll turn you away if you don’t have one.
 That happened to us the first time we dropped by.

 - Location: near Al Falah, close to Abu Dhabi Airport